 7. Aim For Constant Improvement

-Another helpful tip is to continuously look for ways to improve your sustainability program, rather than take a “set it and forget it” approach.
+Another helpful tip is to continuously look for ways to improve your sustainability program rather than take a “set it and forget it” approach.
 You likely won’t get everything perfect your first time.
-This approach also enables you to start small and gradually expand your sustainability goals.
+This approach also enables you to start small and gradually expand your business sustainability goals.

 Regularly improving your sustainability programs will also help keep people interested in them and show customers that you’re serious about your commitment to the environment.